codehaus/swiby/demo/readme.txt

 ** Clock

 Demo displaying a clock with the ability to select a theme.
-Move the mouse to the left-border shows a list with the themes.
+Moving the mouse to the left-border shows a list with the themes.

 Uses the 2D drawing on top of Java’2D APIs.

-Shows how easy to easily load plugins-like code in Ruby (the available themes get loaded from the ‘themes’ directory).
+Shows how loading plugins-like code in Ruby is easy (the available themes get loaded from the ‘themes’ directory).

 > cd demo/clock
 > jruby -I../core/lib clock.rb